Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/weapon_management.md

 ![HUD](../../img/HUD.jpg)

-The Head Up Display indicator panel provides weapon status for the Master Arm control as well as the current selected air to air weapon based on the position of the Guns/Missile switch on the left throttle handle.
+The Head Up Display indicator panel provides weapon status for the Master Arm control as well as the current selected air-to-air weapon based on the position of the Guns/Missile switch on the left throttle handle.

 | Name  | Description                                                     |